Rafi-99/The-Monitor/README.md

 * invite: creates an invite link to the current Discord server
 * mute: mutes the mentioned member and prevents them from typing in channels
 * unmute: unmutes the mentioned member and enables them to type again
 * purge: deletes messages
-* kick: kicks a member through mention or user id
+* kick: kicks a member through mentioning or user id
-* ban: bans a member through mention or user id
+* ban: bans a member through mentioning or user id
-* unban: unbans a member through mention or user id
+* unban: unbans a member through mentioning or user id

 ### General Commands